 Boutique Hotel from Old Shipping Containers Overlooks the Caucasus Mountains in Georgia

-The hotel is constructed entirely from old shipping containers which are stacked in the form of a pyramid.
-That form imitates the surrounding landscape represented in the cascading topography and the triangular mountain peaks.
+The hotel is constructed entirely from old shipping containers which are stacked in the form of a pyramid, Where That form imitates the surrounding landscape represented in the cascading topography and the triangular mountain peaks.

 The use of up-cycled containers as the main building unit of the hotel eliminated the negative impacts on the surrounding environment which typically result from the construction process.

-Besides the stunning views of the mountains, the hotel offers leisure facilities like a swimming pool, a sauna, a yoga and fitness training room, in addition to a ski depot.
+Besides the stunning views of the Caucasus mountains, the hotel offers leisure facilities like a swimming pool, a sauna, a yoga and fitness training room, in addition to a ski depot.